ocornut/imgui/examples/README.txt

    existing rendering backends, don't feel forced to rewrite them with your own engine API, or you can do that later when you already got things to work.

-ImGui is highly portable and only requires a few things to run:
+Dear ImGui is highly portable and only requires a few things to run and render.
  - Providing mouse/keyboard inputs
  - Load the font atlas texture into graphics memory
  - Providing a render function to render indexed textured triangles
  - Optional: clipboard support, mouse cursor supports, Windows IME support, etc.
 So this is essentially what those examples are doing + the obligatory cruft for portability.

-Unfortunately in 2016 it is still tedious to create and maintain portable build files using external libraries (the kind we're using here to create a window and render 3D triangles) without relying on third party software.
+Unfortunately in 2018 it is still tedious to create and maintain portable build files using external libraries (the kind we're using here to create a window and render 3D triangles) without relying on third party software.
 For most examples here I choose to provide:
  - Makefiles for Linux/OSX